 Stage 2 — Process Qualification: During this stage, the method design is evaluated to determine if the method is capable of reproducible commercial manufacturing.

-Stage 3 — Continued Process Verification: Ongoing assurance is gained during routine production that the method remains during a state of Control.
+Stage 3 — Continued Process Verification: Ongoing assurance is gained during routine production that the method remains in a state of Control.

 Ans: The EMA draft guideline states “a minimum of three consecutive batches,” with justification to be provided (there are some exceptions to the current statement).

-The USFDA guidance states that the number or quantity of batches must be sufficient to supply statistical confidence of the method.
+The USFDA guidance states that the number or quantity of batches must be sufficient to supply statistical confidence in the method.
 It is a subtle but essential distinction in the approaches.

-Q57 Explain the strategy for process validation of solid dosage forms?
+Q.58 Explain the strategy for process validation of solid dosage forms.

 Ans: The use of different lots of raw materials should be included. i.e., active drug substance and major excipients.